 Enhance Your Visit With Special Tours

 Want to make your visit really special?
-Chat with an Astronaut ($50 for adults, $30 for children), get photographic views on the KSC Explore Tour ($25 for adults, $19 for children), or take an exclusive tour with the Launch Director Tour of Space Shuttle Atlantis ($75).
+Chat with an Astronaut ($50 for adults, $35 for children), get photographic views on the KSC Explore Tour ($25 for adults, $19 for children), or take an exclusive behind the gates tour with the Fly With An Astronaut tour with a veteran NASA astronaut guide ($206 for adults, $181 for children).

 Attend Special Events and Programs